angristan/openvpn-install/README.md

 >Authenticate packets with HMAC using message digest algorithm alg.
 (The default is SHA1 ).
 HMAC is a commonly used message authentication algorithm (MAC) that uses a data string, a secure hash algorithm, and a key, to produce a digital signature.
 OpenVPN's usage of HMAC is to first encrypt a packet, then HMAC the resulting ciphertext.

-As said before, anything lower than SHA-256 is weak, and SHA-256 itself is vulnerable.

-Thus I have chosen SHA-384 for the HMAC authentication digest algorithm.
+SHA-1 is not safe anymore, so I use SHA-256 which is safe and widely used.

 ### TLS-Auth